pbaylis/prism-tools/README.md

 ## Requirements

 All code on this repository is in R a variety of packages.
 See code for details.
+Note that these operations can eat up a _lot_ of memory, particularly the operations that deal with daily data.

 ## A note on directory structure